aportnov/exbuilder/README.md

 	end
 ```

-2. Add use statement for `ExBuilder.Template`
+2. Add use statement for `ExBuilder.View`

 ```elixir